Chennai Central–Jaipur Superfast Express

-Chennai Central–Jaipur Superfast Express is a Superfast Express bi-weekly train run by Indian Railways connecting Capital of Tamil Nadu Chennai Central with Rajasthan's Capital Jaipur with train numbers 12967/12968.
+The 12967/12968 Chennai Central–Jaipur Superfast Express is a Superfast Express which belongs to North Western Railway zone that runs between Chennai Central of Tamil Nadu and Jaipur Junction of Rajasthan in India.
 It runs with highly refurbished LHB coaches from January 2021.

 Service and schedule

 The train departs Jaipur from every Fridays and Sundays at 19.35hrs to reach Chennai Central on every Sundays and Tuesdays at 08.20hrs.
 In return it leaves from Chennai at 17.40hrs on every Sundays and Tuesdays to reach Jaipur at 06.45 on every Tuesdays and Thursdays, by covering the total distance of 2185 km in approximately 36 hours.